ismms-himc/cytutils/README.md

 We would like to thank cytoforum for the [thread that inspired this feature](http://cytoforum.stanford.edu/viewtopic.php?f=3&t=874#p2536).

 > The package also includes `importChannelNames` and `renameFcsFileChannels`
-> which decouple the process and provide the user with more control over the
+> which decouple the two steps and provide the user with more control over the
-> implementation details.
+> implementation.
 Read the relevant documentation for more details.

 ### Jensen-Shannon Divergence